I’m going self-represent in divorce. But, how do I even start?

-In pro per, pro se party, in propria person, they all describe you – the self-represented litigant.
+If you’ve decided you’ll self-represent in divorce, you’ll need to get familiar with a few terms: in pro per, pro se party, in propria person.
+Those words all describe you, the self-represented litigant.
 First, you will need to figure out where you can file.
 If you are filing for a divorce, at least one of the parties has to have been a California resident for at least six months, and lived in the county where the case will be filed for the last three months.
 If your spouse is a California resident, but you are a New Yorker, you can still file in a California county provided your spouse has been there for the requisite time periods.

 If your family case involves children that do not live with you primarily, then the court will usually look to see where the child has lived continuously for the six months prior to filing – that will likely determine where the case should be filed (or in legal talk, the county with proper jurisdiction).
 However, if there are questions about the child’s residence, or if they have moved to another state recently, it would be helpful to seek the advice of an lawyer who is experienced in jurisdictional family issues.

 Hello Divorce CEO Erin Levine answers the question: How do I file for divorce in California, and how do I decide where to file?

 Second, determine whether the county with jurisdiction requires any specific forms.
 It is helpful to call or visit the district clerk and review that county’s website to determine how to proceed with your case.
 Most forms are available online.